tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin9.png"  /></kdb>

-13. Notice that on the Structure view a '+Add Field' appears next to the Schema name, Click it to start adding fields
+13. Notice that on the Structure view a '+ Add Field' appears next to the Schema name, Click it to start adding fields

     <!---